4D Radar-Inertial Odometry based on Gaussian Modeling and Multi-Hypothesis Scan Matching: Related work

-The Normal Distributions Transform (NDT) algorithm \cite{ndt} slices and subdivides a point cloud using a regular grid and computes normal distributions for each cell that contains points.
-Scan matching is performed by maximizing the resulting probability distribution function with respect to an incoming scan.
-An important limitation of this algorithm is the fact that the grid structure itself imposes restrictions on the geometry, and the resulting model may not be fine grained enough to accurately model the geometry of the environment.
-Another problem lies in the fact that discontinuities in the probability function are produced when partially registered points cross cell boundaries during optimization.
-Moreover, the original authors only consider 2D scan matching (requiring 3D point clouds to be projected into the XY plane), although subsequent works \cite{ndt3d} extend the algorithm to 3D.
-NDT has been used with radar scans too \cite{ndtro}, although only for pure radar odometry as opposed to radar-inertial odometry, and without leveraging radar egovelocity information.
+The Normal Distributions Transform (NDT) algorithm \cite{ndt} subdivides a point cloud using a voxel grid and computes normal distributions for each cell that contains points.
+Scan matching is performed by maximizing the resulting Probability Density Function (PDF) with respect to an incoming scan.
+An important limitation of this algorithm is that the grid structure itself imposes restrictions on the geometry, and the resulting model may not be fine grained enough to accurately model the geometry of the environment.
+Another problem lies in that discontinuities in the probability function are produced when partially registered points cross cell boundaries during optimization.
+NDT has been used with radar scans too \cite{ndtro,ndtro2}.
+Voxelized GICP (VGICP) \cite{vgicp} is a derivative that combines NDT's voxel-based representation with the distribution-to-distribution based approach of GICP for registration.
+G3Reg \cite{g3reg} is another derivative of NDT, which performs classification on each voxel (plane/cluster/point) in order to merge plane cells together, and extract semantic information to further aid scan matching.
+In all these algorithms, each individual Gaussian is modeled separately using their associated subcloud extracted from the segmentation.
+However, we are interested in approaches that jointly optimize all Gaussians, looking at the entire point cloud.